peli-pro/coldcard_bip84_address_generator/README.md

 ```
 node generate_bip84_addresses.js zpub6rRmr7DviwWPPQFZYgpL7cniK2PCiMSMnMDaKTe37nBFHhKuD9uWeUZbrsoib7PChrvmNiw5uoAyamAFmioZx3uo2BVTKHi6YCRJUhZGHAz
 ```
-This will generate the first 50 recieve and change addresses.
+This will generate the first 50 receive and change addresses.

 ## Testnet
 Switch your Coldcard to testnet and export the public.txt.